AndreaRibuoli/RIBY/README.md

 The server program receives a **CPF3701** that is silently monitored.

 But what about the library?
-And what about the description of the source files as we have only identified members content.
+And what about the description of the source files as we have only identified members' content.

 So we discover that relevant parts of objects' description is packaged by the IBM i system inside the save/restore descriptor spaces.
 Being careful we will also discover that some of the objects described inside \*SRDS do not require their own pages: what is needed for them to be restored is completely recorded inside \*SRDS.

 The next step will be exploring the use of memory when the object type is `X'19DB'`, i.e. we are required to study the **Save/Restore Descriptor Space**.
+And we have also to complete our battleship game !

+We will discover that these two topics are intertwined.

 ----